wechaty/docusaurus/_posts/2017-09-20-add-wechaty-doc.md

 {{/class}}
 ```

+3. Linkable Code References

-3. After the second step, I found the link jsdoc2md generate is an anchor link(`#`), it means I cannot link it to other pages(http://chatie.io/wechaty), this is very inconvenient for readers.
+After the second step, I found the link jsdoc2md generate is an anchor link(`#`), it means I cannot link it to other pages(http://chatie.io/wechaty), this is very inconvenient for readers.
 Inspired by [jsdoc2md-issue-123](https://github.com/jsdoc2md/jsdoc-to-markdown/issues/123),[@KevinAst](https://github.com/KevinAst) using jsdoc-to-markdownb wrote a beatutiful doc: [astx-redux-util](https://astx-redux-util.js.org/1.0.0/)
 I found maybe I can created a custom partial too, Then I override the following templates in `docs/partials/overrides`, adding http://chatie.io/wechaty in the link:
 * link.hbs